funkypenguin/actions-demo/README.md

-Hello, I am a readme #12
+When will I automerge #13